 Macquarie Analysts Give BHP Billiton plc (BLT) a GBX 1,460 Price Target

-The brokerage presently has a "buy" rating on the mining company's stock.
-Macquarie's target price suggests a potential upside of 27.68% from the stock's current price.
+The brokerage currently has a buy rating on the mining company's stock.
+BLT has been the subject of a number of other research reports.

 Comments